Qiongshan, Haikou

-Qiongshan District, alternately romanized as Kiungshan, is one district in Haikou City, Hainan.
+Qiongshan District, alternately romanized as Kiungshan, is a district in Haikou City, Hainan.

 History

 As Qiongzhou, formerly romanized as Kiungchow, the district was formerly a separate city which served as the center of Chinese administration on Hainan Island when it formed a part of Guangdong Province.

 The British Consulate in Kiungchow was opened in April 1876, as a result of the Treaty of Tientsin in 1858.

 Geography

 Dongzhai Port Nature Reserve is located in the district and has an area of 2500 ha.
 It includes six rivers, an irregular coastline, and a number of bays and tidewater gullies.
 The mangrove forest on the south coast provides a habitat for birds and other wildlife.

+Climate

 Demographics

 Mandarin is the official language of administration and education, but locals also speak Haikou dialect of Hainanese (a Min language), while other ethnic groups also speak the Qiongshan dialect of Lingao.